Mariana Callejas: Callejas and Townley

 Nothing in their lives yet indicated that the couple would become terrorist agents.
 Mariana began to attend a literary workshop at the University of Miami, joined marches called by the New Party, a group where her new friends were active and that, among other things, proposed the legalization of abortion and marijuana, opposed the Vietnam War, and supported the poet and senator Eugene McCarthy for president.
 However, it was also anti-communist.
 Townley, on the other hand, was not interested in literature or even politics; he worked as a mechanic and remained a fan of car racing.

-When Salvador Allende won the 1970 elections, Callejas decided to return to Chile, which she did despite the opposition of her husband, who did not want to leave his business for the economic uncertainty in Santiago.
+When Salvador Allende won the 1970 presidential elections, Callejas decided to return to Chile, which she did despite the opposition of her husband, who did not want to leave his business for the economic uncertainty in Santiago.
 There were fights, Michael had a romantic affair in the United States, he considered getting divorced, there were comings and goings, but finally the crisis was overcome and the couple saw each other again in Chile.

 An anti-Allendist, Callejas made contacts with Fatherland and Liberty (Patria y Libertad), while Michael tried, with little success, to conduct business.
-Urged by his wife to join her new right-wing friends, Michael said he had to work, and characterized their actions as those of children, and their Molotov cocktails as primitive.
+Urged by his wife to join her new right-wing friends, Michael said he had to work and characterized their actions as those of children and their Molotov cocktails as primitive.
 A few weeks later, Michael agreed to make an authentic Molotov bomb.
 Thus began his collaboration with the Chilean extreme right, in whose circles he would be known as Juan Manolo.
-His biggest success was the clandestine radio that he managed to manufacture, and with which he transmitted anti-Allendist messages.
+His biggest success was the clandestine radio that he managed to manufacture and with which he transmitted anti-Allendist messages.

 After participating in an operation to eliminate interference that prevented transmissions of the conservative Channel 5 of Concepción, a dependent of the Catholic University, "whose position was of decided opposition to the government of Allende", which ended with the death of a worker, Townley was forced to flee.
 He arrived in Miami, with empty pockets, on 2 April 1973.
 Callejas followed him later, in June, with the children.

-Upon his return, Townley contacted the CIA again to offer his services (he had already done so in 1970, before going to Chile), conspired with the Cubans who worked at AAMCO, and tried to aid Fatherland and Liberty from Miami.
+Upon his return, Townley contacted the CIA again to offer his services (he had already done so in 1970, before going to Chile), conspired with the Cubans who worked at AAMCO and tried to aid Fatherland and Liberty from Miami.